This topic provides answers to some frequently asked questions about the networks used by Elastic Compute Service (ECS) instances.

 How do I request reverse lookup for an ECS instance?

 You can submit a ticket to request reverse lookup for your ECS instance.
-To make your ticket easier to process, we recommend that you specify the region, public IP address, and registered domain name of your ECS instance in the ticket.
+To ensure that your ticket is promptly processed, we recommend that you specify the region, public IP address, and registered domain name of your ECS instance in the ticket.

-After your request is approved, you can run the dig command to check whether reverse lookup takes effect on your instance.
+After your request is approved, run the dig command to check whether reverse lookup takes effect on your instance.
 Example:

 dig -x 121.196.255.** +trace +nodnssec